 Insomnia and anxiety follow up

-As for the insomnia and ‘anxiety’, I later found out much of it came from a Mast Cell Activation Syndrome (MCAS), an inflammatory immune condition that affected many things, including sleep.
+I did want to follow up on the insomnia and ‘anxiety’ I spoke of in this piece.
+I later found out much of it came from a Mast Cell Activation Syndrome (MCAS), an immune condition that affected many things, including sleep.
 Symptoms I’ve had since childhood were all connected to this one condition, and led to higher levels of anxiety and also the insomnia.
-This condition was under control for most of my life, until I got sick in 2013.
+This condition was under control for most of my life, until I got sick in 2013 with dengue fever.
 The post-viral result was immune activation, much as we are seeing post-Covid with the long covid patients who also get diagnosed with this condition.

 Mast cells have a circadian rhythm and are most active at night.
+Histamine also promotes wakefulness, and when mast cells are “mad” and degranulate, they dump many inflammatory mediators into the bloodstream — including histamine.
 Since treating for MCAS, I am sleeping better than I have since 2013.
 I no longer feel anxious day-to-day, despite my life being objectively not so easy.
 All along, it wasn’t that I “had anxiety”, it was that I had an immune issue that needed tempering.

 What a difference treating that condition has made.